-The promise of smart glasses has been the source of buzz in the technology sector for some time.
-We have seen excitement over various products, starting prominently with the introduction of Google Glass in 2012.
-Since then, the market has gotten quite crowded with products from Realware, Vuzix, and Microsoft, to name a few.
-Smart glasses create true extended reality/mixed reality (XR/MR) experiences for users.
-In contrast to virtual reality--which totally submerges the user into a computer-generated world of visual and audio stimuli--XR/MR overlays information onto the user’s view of real world.
-Smart glasses make science-fiction experiences like those from the movies Terminator and Iron Man a reality.
+The technology sector has been buzzing over the promise of smart glasses for some time now.
+We’ve seen excitement over various models of smart glasses, starting with the introduction of Google Glass in 2012.
+Since then, the market has become crowded with products from RealWear, Vuzix and Microsoft, just to name a few.
+The best smart glasses of 2023 create true extended reality/mixed reality (XR/MR) experiences for users.
+In contrast to virtual reality — which totally submerges the user into a computer-generated world of visual and audio stimuli — XR/MR overlays information onto the user’s view of the real world.
+Smart glasses make science-fiction experiences, like those from the movies Terminator and Iron Man, a reality.

-State of the Smart Glass Market in 2020
+State of the Smart Glasses Market in 2023

-- Smart glasses generally don’t have a touch interface to which users are accustomed on iOS and Android.
-Instead, users control apps running on the smart glasses via voice commands, specialized inputs like small touchpads on the side of the glasses, and remote apps that run on paired smart phone.
+- Smart glasses generally don’t have the same kind of touch interface that iOS and Android users are used to.
+Instead, smart glasses apps are controlled via voice commands, specialized inputs (like small touchpads on the sides of the glasses) and remote apps that run on paired smartphones.

-- Some smart glasses have very small viewports.
-This is the strategy for Vuzix and Realware products.
-Users have to switch focus between the task at hand in the real world and the small screen of the smart glasses, which the user usually adjusts for their dominant eye.
+- Some smart glasses, like Vuzix, Zebra, and RealWear models, have small viewports.
+Users have to switch their focus between the task at hand in the real world and the small screen of the smart glasses, which they usually view with their dominant eye.
 It takes most users some time to get comfortable with switching focus back and forth.

-- Other smart glasses are designed to superimpose XR data anywhere is the user’s field of view.
-One example of this is Microsoft Hololens.
-Hololens 2 is designed as a lighter-weight goggle-style hardware.
-A user in healthcare or manufacturing would likely find this form factor natural and comfortable.
-The user looks through a semi-transparent lens, onto which the device projects the UI.
+- Other smart glasses are designed to superimpose XR data anywhere in the user’s field of view.
+One example of this is the Microsoft HoloLens 2, which is a goggle-style headset designed to cover your entire field of view.
+A health care or manufacturing user would likely find this to be more natural and comfortable.
+The user looks through a semi-transparent lens, onto which the device projects the user interface.
 This produces a Minority Report-type experience.
-Hololens also tracks the user’s hands, which allows the device to provide a very interesting and intuitive gesture-based interface.
+HoloLens also tracks the user’s hand movement to provide an intuitive gesture-based interface.

 Climbing Out of the Trough of Disillusionment